The Stable Symplectic category and a conjecture of Kontsevich: A stable version of Kontsevich's conjecture

-This suggests a close relation between the Waldhausen $K$-theory of $s\Omega$ and the pro-abelian groupscheme {\bf G}.
+This map may be shown to factor through $\BU \longrightarrow \mbox{K}(s\Omega)$ lifting the Dennis trace map.
+This suggests a close relation between the Waldhausen $K$-theory of $s\Omega$ and the pro-abelian group scheme {\bf G}.
 This is strikingly reminiscent of Kato's higher classfield theory \cite{Kato}[Theorem 2.1], which relates the algebraic K-theory of higher local fields to the Galois groups of their abelian extensions.\end{remark}

-{\bf \S 4.4 Final remarks and speculation}
+{\bf \S 3.5 Final remarks and speculation}

-In the sections that follow, we borrow notation from \cite{M}, where $\Sph[\Gr_+]$ denotes the suspension spectrum of $\Gr$, viewed as a kind of group ring, for an $H$-space $\Gr$.
+In the sections that follow, we borrow notation from \cite{M1}, where $\Sph[\Gr_+]$ denotes the suspension spectrum of $\Gr$, viewed as a kind of group ring, for an $H$-space $\Gr$.

-Kontsevich's 1999 paper suggests that an action of $\GT_\Q$ defines a deformation of the complexified $\hat{A}$-genus, which can be interpreted as associated to the formal group law with $\Gamma(x)^{-1}$ as its exponential (where $\Gamma(x)$ denotes the Gamma-function, \cite{M}[\S 2.3.1]):